corysabol/Costanza/README.md

 ## Codenamed "Costanza" for extremely important reasons.

-This engine will be used for our upcoming game, "Washington Unhinged 3D."<br/>
-However, upon completion of the aforementioned project, we will continue to renovate<br/>
-Constanza so that he may be useful for other projects.
+This engine will be used for our upcoming game, "Washington Unhinged 3D."
+However, upon completion of the aforementioned project, we will continue to renovate Constanza so that he may be useful for other projects.

 ## Specs: